duoyw/PilotScope/README.md

 ```

 ## Extension
-As an middleware system, PilotScope can support to deploy any ML method on any native database and it can be easily extended to support a variety of AI4DB tasks 、algorithms and databases.
+As an middleware system, PilotScope can support to deploy any ML method on any native database and it can be easily extended to support a variety of AI4DB tasks, algorithms and databases.
 We will support more of them in the future and build an open-source community, which will accelerate the iteration of ML methods in research community and make AI4DB truly appliable in production scenarios.

 ## Documentation
 The classes and methods of PilotScope will be documented and we plan to put the documentation in this repository in the future.
 <!-- ## License
 ## Publications -->
+## License
+FederatedScope is released under Apache License 2.0.

 ## Contributing
 As an open-sourced project, we greatly appreciate any contribution to PilotScope!